Routing

 # Named routes

-Route names will allow Phenix to generate URLs easily, you can assign each route a name:
+Route names will allow Phenix to generate URLs easily.
+You can assign each route a name:

 Route::get('/users', function (Request $request) {